DanielSilva33/beecrowd-problens/README.md

 ## 🚀 Objective

-Neste repositório irei resolver problemas de programação usando a plataforma Beecrowd, o objetivo é resolver um problema por dia, para sempre martermos nossa base na programação atualizada.
+Neste repositório irei resolver problemas de programação usando a plataforma Beecrowd, o objetivo é resolver um problema por dia, para sempre mantemos nossa base na programação atualizada.
 Espero que esse conteúdo possa ajudar outras pessoas que tenham o mesmo objetivo.

 In this repository I will solve programming problems using the Beecrowd platform, the goal is to solve one problem a day, so that we always maintain our base in updated programming.
 I hope this content can help other people who have the same goal.